objque/gohan/README.md

 - To simplify process need to use [testify/assert](https://github.com/stretchr/testify/assert)/[testify/require](https://github.com/stretchr/testify/require).
 Before start you definitely must check great [article](https://dev.to/techschoolguru/write-go-unit-tests-for-db-crud-with-random-data-53no)
 - Another good practices: use context in db methods; use mgr that compatible with query and tx _(like in the gorm)_
 - Optional: it's ok to use [kyleconroy/sqlc](https://github.com/kyleconroy/sqlc) for generate type safe Go from SQL

-# How to use

-Run whole app by `make compose` and then just attach to `sources` container via `docker exec -it gohan.sources bash` or `make exec-sources`